How to List Skills on a Resume (With Examples)

 - Cross-functional collaboration

 Important: Soft skills are best demonstrated through your work experience bullets rather than just listed.
 Instead of writing "excellent communication skills," show it: "Presented quarterly business reviews to C-suite stakeholders across 4 regional offices."
+Learn how to write powerful achievement statements in our resume action words guide.

 How to Choose Which Skills to Include